LNG from the US – between drivel and miracle drug

 Simple.

 It’s hard to build pipelines throughout that area.
-Its all subsea, expensive and the markets at the end of the pipe are each pretty tiny.
+It’s all subsea, and expensive and the markets at the end of the pipe are each pretty tiny.
 Why has classical LNG not taken hold yet?
 Easy.

 One single regular LNG tanker holds a darn lot of gas in its belly.
-That’s not an issue for a biggish market in Asia, Europe or indeed the US.
-But for an island such as Barbados for example, this would last a really long time.
-You need to dump the cargo in order to liberate the vessel or you use the vessel as floating storage which makes the exercise an expensive one.
+That’s not an issue for a biggish market in Asia, Europe, or indeed the US.
+But for an island such as Barbados for example, this would last a long time.
+You need to dump the cargo to liberate the vessel or you use the vessel as floating storage which makes the exercise an expensive one.

 But more on that in another post.
 Stay tuned.